sedc-codecademy/mkwd12-js-05-nodejs-basic/G1/homework/homework4.md

    * If the user is not logged in, the endpoint should return an error.
 3. User can edit ONLY his own posts:
    * If the user is not the owner of the post, the endpoint should return an error.
+4. User can delete ONLY his own posts:
+   * If the user is not the owner of the post, the endpoint should return an error.

 ## Before you send it...
 * Don't forget to test your api with Postman.